 Do you manually import data from Bloomberg every day to track stocks & financial metrics?
 Want to automate the entire process by setting it up one time and getting updated data everyday?
 Read on.

-We’ll use Amigo Data, a Google Sheets extension to help fetch and update data directly from Bloomberg API without needing any code.
+We’ll use Amigo Data, a data automation tool to fetch and update data directly with Bloomberg stock API without needing any code.

 Steps to import Bloomberg data to Google Sheets